 Reflection: Do I hold tightly to any attitudes that cause me to think I’m better than others in some way?

 Lord, my sufficiency is in You and You alone.
-Everything that I have is yours – even if I’m not convinced fully of that yet.
+Everything that I have is yours – even if I’m not fully convinced of that yet.

 3. The deep-seated conviction that you are a part of Christ’s body.